Bachar02/Car-Finder/README.md

-# 🚗 Car Finder – AI-Powered Car Search
+# 🚗 AutoScout Pro - Car Finder – AI-Powered Car Search

 Car Finder is a **Flutter + FastAPI app** that allows users to search for cars using **natural language questions** in **English or French**.
 Powered by **Google Gemini**, the app converts your query into SQL, runs it on a local database, and displays matching cars in a clean, modern UI.